Constant Dutilleux

-Constant Dutilleux (5 October 1807, Douai - 21 October 1865, Paris) was a 19th-century French painter, illustrator and engraver.
+Constant Dutilleux (5 October 1807 - 21 October 1865) was a 19th-century French painter, illustrator and engraver.
 He was the great-grandfather of the composer Henri Dutilleux.

 Dutilleux preferred landscape paintings.
 He was mainly influenced by Eugène Delacroix and Jean-Baptiste-Camille Corot.

 Works on public display

 In 2006, his works toured France as part of an exhibition on Constant Dutilleux, Alfred Robaut and Eugène Delacroix.